ansibleguy/collection_opnsense/docs/source/modules/openvpn.rst

     "network_remote","list","false","\-","remote, net_remote, route","Remote networks for the server, add route to routing table after connection is established"
     "options","list","false","\-","opts","One or multiple of: 'client-to-client', 'duplicate-cn', 'passtos', 'persist-remote-ip', 'route-nopull', 'route-noexec', 'remote-random'.
 Various less frequently used yes/no options which can be set for this instance."
     "mtu","integer","false","\-","tun_mtu","Take the TUN device MTU to be tun-mtu and derive the link MTU from it."
-    "fragment_size","string","false","\-","frag_size","Enable internal datagram fragmentation so that no UDP datagrams are sent which are larger than the specified byte size."
+    "fragment_size","integer","false","\-","frag_size","Enable internal datagram fragmentation so that no UDP datagrams are sent which are larger than the specified byte size."
     "mss_fix","boolean","false","false","mss","Announce to TCP sessions running over the tunnel that they should limit their send packet sizes such that after OpenVPN has encapsulated them, the resulting UDP packet size that OpenVPN sends to its peer will not exceed the recommended size."
     "reload","boolean","false","true","\-", .. include:: ../_include/param_reload.rst